ericisaiah/change-ruby/README.md

-# Change.org API Ruby Library Gem
+# A Change.org API Ruby Library Gem

-This gem has not yet been released.
+This has not yet been released.
 Stay tuned.

 ## Description
-Ruby library for the Change.org API.
+A Ruby library for the Change.org API.
+This is a personal project and not an official library from Change.org.

 ## Installation